Physical Therapy DPT

 About the Program

-The Doctor of Physical Therapy (DPT) curriculum produces broadly educated physical therapists while being sensitive to the needs of the health care community and the students’ interests.
+The Doctor of Physical Therapy (DPT) curriculum produces broadly educated physical therapists while being sensitive to the needs of the health care community and students’ interests.
 The program strives to foster both intellectual and professional growth in students and is reflective of contemporary practice to prepare graduates for the ongoing changes in health care delivery.

 The Doctor of Physical Therapy (DPT) program prepares students for autonomous practice in physical therapy.
 As a science, physical therapy examines human motion at the tissue, organ and systems levels.
 In the clinical environment, physical therapists (PTs) examine and evaluate patients/clients and implement procedural interventions that restore physical function for all people across the lifespan.
 As essential practitioners in the health care delivery system, PTs assume roles in rehabilitation services, prevention and health maintenance programs and professional and community programs.
 As professional members of the health care team, PTs supervise support personnel, serve as consultants to other health care personnel, serve as consultants to families and caregivers, participate in administrative services and conduct clinical research.
 PTs also serve as advocates for health policy and standards of care that help ensure optimum care for their patients/clients.